 Regarding the “best”, that’s down to what you value as important.
 Some questions to ask yourself are:

 Once you’ve figured out what is important to you, you can begin your search for valuable smart home systems.
-We provide a specially selected range of smart home devices from trusted brands to ensure you can make your home smart.
-This includes Honeywell Home and Netatmo.
-Two key members of the industry that ensure you have the smart gadgets you need for a more efficient, safer and securer home.
+We offer a range of smart home devices from trusted brands, ensuring you can make your home smart.
+This includes Honeywell Home , a key member of the industry that ensures you have the smart gadgets you need for a more efficient, safer and more secure home.

 To conclude, there are various ways to make your home smart.
 Identify your needs, find what you need and get your home working to your ideal standard.